DevExpress-Examples/how-to-emulate-binding-to-the-isexpanded-property-of-the-treelistnode-t127638/Readme.md

 # WPF Grid (TreeListView) - Sync TreeListNode Expansion with ViewModel

-This example adds two-way synchronization between the expansion state of [`TreeListNode`](https://docs.devexpress.com/WPF/DevExpress.Xpf.Grid.TreeListNode) and a `Boolean` property in the `ViewModel`.
+This example adds two-way synchronization between the expanded state of each [`TreeListNode`](https://docs.devexpress.com/WPF/DevExpress.Xpf.Grid.TreeListNode) and a `Boolean` property in the `ViewModel`.

 ![Sync TreeListNode Expansion with ViewModel](./Images/grid.jpg)